BlinkTagInc/gtfs-to-geojson/README.md

 <hr>

-`gtfs-to-geojson` converts transit data in [GTFS format](https://developers.google.com/transit/gtfs/) into geoJSON.
+`gtfs-to-geojson` converts transit data in [GTFS format](https://developers.google.com/transit/gtfs/) into GeoJSON.
 This includes both shapes and stops.
-It can be configured to generate one geoJSON file per route or a single file which contains all routes for an agency.
+It can be configured to generate one GeoJSON file per route or a single file which contains all routes for an agency.
 This is useful for creating maps of transit routes.

 <img width="762" src="https://user-images.githubusercontent.com/96217/81493949-96532f00-9259-11ea-9e09-d0399b59bf30.png">

 <img width="762" src="https://user-images.githubusercontent.com/96217/101810511-1da99f00-3ad6-11eb-90e7-cb2b6919a77f.jpg">

 `gtfs-to-geojson` uses the [`node-gtfs`](https://github.com/blinktaginc/node-gtfs) library to handle importing and querying GTFS data.
 If you are looking to generate HTML timetables in addition to maps, check out the [gtfs-to-html](https://github.com/BlinkTagInc/gtfs-to-html) project.
 If you'd like to make a cool stringline chart of all trips on a route throughout the day, check out the [gtfs-to-chart](https://github.com/BlinkTagInc/gtfs-to-chart) project.

+### GTFS-to-geojson on the web

+You can now use gtfs-to-geojson without actually downloading any code or doing any configuration. geojson.gtfstohtml.com provides a web based interface for generating GeoJSON from GTFS.
+It allows uploading a zipped GTFS file or specifying a URL to a GTFS file.

 ## Current Usage